mmmorris1975/aws-secrets-sync/README.md

 --------

 ### SSM
-This backend will upload the data the the SSM Parameter Store service as Secure String types using the paths defined in the JSON keys.
+This backend will upload the data to the SSM Parameter Store service as Secure String types using the paths defined in the JSON keys.
 If the using "pathed" or namespaced key names, AWS expects that the path values are separated by the `/` character, and that the parameter name value starts with a `/`